 - The start state is always very significant in the evolved Mealy machines. - Growing a language results in a Mealy machine with fewer states than an evolved language that was not grown.
-Compare Figures 6 and 7, and see Table 3, which shows the average number of states in the best Mealy machines over ten trials as a function of communication size.
-For example, the average number of states in the evolved GaPredator(2) machines was 252, while for the grown predators GaPredator(1 → 2) the average was only 87.
-Intuitively this makes sense: the grown FSMs were forced to initially make do with fewer possible states, and as new states became available they were added only when doing so improved performance, or at least did not detract from the performance. - The size of the Mealy machine appears to increase with the difficulty of the problem.
-See Table 3.
+For example, the average number of states in the evolved GaPredator(2) machines was 252, while for the grown predators GaPredator($1 \rightarrow 2$) the average was only 87. - The size of the Mealy machine appears to increase with the difficulty of the problem.
+See Table 2.
 For example, the Mealy machines evolved against the Random prey are smaller than the Mealy machines evolved against the more difficult Linear prey.
-Also, note that the Mealy machine for GaPredator(1 → 2) (see Figure 7) only uses 87 out of 256 possible states, which indicates that increasing the language size (and thus the number of possible states) would not improve results; it would only increase the number of required evolutionary generations unnecessarily.
+Also, note that the Mealy machine for GaPredator $(1 \rightarrow 2)$ (see Figure 7) only uses 87 out of 256 possible states, which indicates that increasing the language size (and thus the number of possible states) would not improve results.